 The FDZ data on individuals, households and establishments come from several sources.
 Administrative data are obtained from the notification process of the social security system and the internal procedures of the Federal Employment Agency.
 They contain daily information on the employment and unemployment history of individuals, occupations, education, wages, benefits, job search activities and participation in training programs covered by the German social security system.
 These records are available for every employee participating in the German social security system since 1975 and cover about 80% of the German population.
 The IAB also conducts its own surveys of households and firms.
 The data include establishment-level survey and administrative data on German employers and linked-employer-employee data.
 The administrative and survey data can be analyzed separately, but all IAB surveys can also be linked to the respondent administrative records.
 Other linked data, which will be offered in the near future include combinations of administrative records with commercial business data (Bureau van Djik) or patent data.
 Geo-coded information are available, too.

-If you are interested in using this data, please review the Economics Department access-and-use agreements.
+If you are interested in using this data, the first step is to apply to the FDZ for access.
+Once your project has been approved by the FDZ and an Institutional Review Board, please review the Economics Department access-and-use agreements.
 Versions of this document are available for Harvard affiliated researchers and for researchers with no Harvard affiliation.
-These documents summarize the process for gaining approval and access to the data center.
+These documents summarize the final steps for gaining access to the data center.

 Users who have already completed this process and been approved may use the data-center calendar to schedule their access appointments.